chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 This project helps Artificial Intelligence (AI) assistants, like Microsoft Copilot, answer questions using official data from the UK Parliament.
 It acts as a bridge, allowing the AI to access up-to-date, reliable information directly from the source.

-## Starting ( system ) prompt
+## System Prompt
-I suggest beginning a new conversation and entering the following system prompt before asking questions on Parliament.
+For the best results, start a new conversation and use the following system prompt before asking questions about Parliament.

 ```plaintext
 You are a helpful assistant that answers questions using only data from UK Parliament MCP servers.